poult-lab/daily-word/english_words_ learning.md

 [noun] a hint/touch/trace of sarcasm in his voice.

 "a way of using words that are the opposite of what you mean in order to be unpleasant to sb or to make fun of them"

+#### 2021/12/31.20

+01.quiz [kwɪz]

+[nonu] a general knowledge quiz.

+"a competition or game in which people try to answer questions to test their knowledge"

+[noun] a reading comprehension quiz. "an informal test given to students"

+[verb] {~ sb (about sb/sth) | ~ sb (on/over sth)}

+Four men are being quizzed by police about the murder. "to ask sb a lot of questions about sth in order to get information from them" -question-

+[verb] You will be quizzed on chapter 6 tomorrow. "to give students an informal test"

+02.trivia  [ˈtrɪviə]

+[noun] We spent the whole evening discussing **domestic trivia**.

+"unimportant matters, details or information"

+[noun] a trivia quiz "facts about many subjects that are used in a game to test people's knowledge"

+03.infeasible  [ɪnˈfizəbəl]

+[adj] "not capable of being carried out or put into practice"

+04.arbitrary [ˈɑːbɪtrəri]

+[adj] The choice of players for the team seemed completely arbitrary. "not seeming to be based on a reason, system or plan and sometimes seeming unfair" "随心所欲的"

+[adj] the arbitrary powers of officials. "using power **without restriction** and without considering other people"

+05.configure  [kənˈfɪɡə(r)]

+ [verb] "to arrange sth in a particular way, especially computer equipment; to make equipment or software work in the way that the user prefers"

+06.removal  [rɪˈmuːvl]

+[noun]  {~ (of sb/sth)} the removal of a tumour. "the act of taking sb/sth away from a particular place"

+[noun] {~ (of sth)} **stain** removal.

+"the act of getting rid of sth"

+[noun] {~ (of sb)}  events leading to the removal of the president from office.

+"the act of dismissing sb from their job"

+[noun] house removals. "an act of taking furniture, etc. from one house to another"

+07.stain  [steɪn]

+[noun] a blood/a coffee/an ink, etc. stain.

+"a dirty mark on sth, that is difficult to remove"

+[v] {~ (sth) (with sth)}I hope it doesn't stain the **carpet**.

+"to leave a mark that is difficult to remove on sth; to be marked in this way"

+[v] {formal} And it's safe to say the event was overall a colossal embarrassment that will stain Korea's global reputation.

+" to damage the opinion that people have of sth  "

+08.stainless steel /'steɪnləs/

+[phrase] "Stainless steel, also known as inox, corrosion-resistant steel (CRES) and rustless steel, is *an alloy of iron that is resistant to rusting and corrosion*."

+09.blanket /ˈblæŋkɪt/

+[n] In the recording, people can be heard laughing and talking about a passenger who made a mistake in requesting a "carpet" instead of a “blanket”, saying, “carpet is on the floor”, and “if you cannot speak blanket, you cannot have it”.

+"a large cover, often made of wool, used especially on beds to keep people warm"

+10.carpet/ˈkɑːrpɪt/

+[noun] a roll of carpet.

+"a thick woven material made of wool, etc. for covering **floors** or stairs"

+[verb] The hall was carpeted in blue.

+"to cover the floor of a room with a carpet"

+11.notion  [ˈnəʊʃn]

+ [noun] {~ (that…) | ~ (of sth)} I have to reject the notion that **greed** can be a good thing."an idea, a belief or an understanding of sth"

+12.alternative  [ɔːlˈtɜː(r)nətɪv]

+[n] You can be paid in cash weekly or by cheque monthly; those are the two alternatives.

+"a thing that you can choose to do or have out of two or more possibilities"

+[adj] an alternative method of doing sth."that can be used instead of sth else"

+[adj] alternative comedy/lifestyles/values. "different from the usual or traditional way in which sth is done"

+13.substitute /ˈsʌbstɪtuːt/

+[noun] {~ (for sb/sth)}  Paul's father only saw him as a substitute for his dead brother.

+"a person or thing that you use or have instead of the one you normally use or have"

+[verb] {~ A (for B) | ~ B (with/by A) | ~ for sb/sth} Butter can be substituted with margarine in this recipe. "to take the place of sb/sth else; to use sb/sth instead of sb/sth else"

+> 可供选择vs直接替代
+>
+> The terms "alternative" and "substitute" both refer to options that can be used in place of something else, but they have slightly different **connotation**s.
+>
+> An alternative is an option that can be used instead of the original choice, but it may not necessarily be a direct replacement.
+For example, if someone is considering different ways to **commute** to work, taking the train might be an alternative to driving a car.
+The two options are different, but they both achieve the same goal of getting the person to work.
+>
+> A substitute, on the other hand, **is a direct replacement for the original choice**.
+For example, if someone is baking a cake and they run out of butter, they might use margarine as a substitute.
+Margarine is a direct replacement for butter in this case, as it serves the same purpose in the recipe.
+>
+> In general, "alternative" suggests a broader range of options, while "substitute" suggests a more specific replacement.

+14.subsequence  ['sʌbsɪkwəns]

+[noun] "following in time"

+[noun] "something that follows something else"

+15.margarine /ˈmɑːrdʒərən/

+[n] "a yellow substance like butter made from animal or vegetable fats, used in cooking or spread on bread, etc."

+16.hanging /ˈhæŋɪŋ/

+[n] to sentence sb to death by hanging.

+"the practice of killing sb as a punishment by putting a rope around their neck and hanging them from a high place; an occasion when this happens"

+[n] wall hangings.

+"a large piece of material that is hung on a wall for decoration"

+17.abbreviate  [əˈbriːvieɪt]

+[verb] the Jet Propulsion Laboratory (usually abbreviated to JPL).

+"to make a word, phrase or name shorter by leaving out letters or using only the first letter of each word"

+[noun] abbreviation [əˌbriːviˈeɪʃn]

+18.respectively    [rɪˈspektɪvli]

+[adv] Their sons, Ben and Jonathan, were three and six respectively.

+"in the same order as the people or things already mentioned"

+19.execution  [ˌeksɪˈkjuːʃn]

+[**noun**]  He faced execution by hanging for murder."the act of killing sb, especially as a legal punishment"

+[noun] He had failed in the execution of his duty. "the act of doing a piece of work, performing a duty, or putting a plan into action"

+[noun] Her execution of the piano piece was perfect. "skill in performing or making sth, such as a piece of music or work of art"

+20.omit [əˈmɪt]

+[verb]  {~ sth/sb (from sth)} If you are a student, you can omit questions 16–18.

+"to **not include** sth/sb, either deliberately or because you have forgotten it/them"

+[verb] She omitted to mention that they were staying the night. "to not do or fail to do sth"

+###